 • sometimes arthritis

-Red spots Red spots from the face extend to the entire body, especially to the extensor surfaces.
-Before disappearing, they take the form of a ring with a white center.
-Disappear for a long time, may reappear within 3 weeks under unfavorable conditions Children are usually not contagious after the rash appears.
+Red spots Red spots from the face spread to the entire body, especially to the extensor surfaces.
+Before disappearing, they take on the appearance of a ring with a white center.
+Disappear for a long time, can reappear within 3 weeks under unfavorable conditions Children are usually not contagious once the rash appears.

 5-15 days